facileManager/facileManager-docs/docs/admin/settings.md

 ### API Support
 By enabling API support, users are able to create keypairs to authenticate with through the client scripts.
 This opens up the ability to make a limited selection of module changes without using the web interface.

+### Two-Factor Authentication
+By enabling the 2FA requirement, all users will be emailed a one-time passcode during login attempts.
+Users may update their profile to utilize an authenticator app instead (if the [2FA modules are installed](../getting-started/basic-install.md#two-factor-authentication)).

+### One-Time Passcode Expiry
+Sets the amount of time the e-mailed one-time passcodes are valid for.

 ### SSL
 You can choose to have facileManager enforce the use of SSL when a user tries to access the web app.

 ### Mailing
-There are a few things facileManager and its modules may need to send an e-mail about (such as password reset links).
+There are a few things facileManager and its modules may need to send an e-mail about (such as OTP and password reset links).
 These settings allow you to configure the mailing settings to use for your environment and enable/disable mailing altogether.

 ### Proxy Server
 Set the appropriate configuration if facileManager is behind a proxy server for Internet access.